-The High Deductible Health Plan (HDHP) combined medical/pharmacy Deductible applies to prescription drugs.
-Certain drugs for chronic conditions may be covered before the Deductible.
+The High Deductible Health Plan (HDHP) combined medical/pharmacy Deductible applies to all prescription drugs.
 Copays or coinsurance you pay for prescription drugs are applied to the yearly Out-of-Pocket Maximums for your plan.

 From a Pharmacy

 Your cost for up to a 30-day supply of prescription drugs received from an In-Plan pharmacy is as follows: